| Home

 Jung Forged Ahead

-showed great personal courage in his investigation of matters that no
+repeatedly showed great personal courage in his investigation of matters

-one else in the "respectable" medical/psychiatric academia circles of
+that no one else in the "respectable" medical/psychiatric academia circles

 Astrology

-But Jung considered himself, first and foremost, a doctor and healer of
+limits.
+But Jung considered himself, first and foremost, a doctor and

 (Born: 1875, Died: 1961) It's